OctopusDeploy/People/Software-Engineering/L5-Principal-Software-Engineer.md

 - I collaborated with other senior leaders to ensure I was aware of all major initiatives at Octopus and could account for them in my own initiatives.
 - I identified a significant problem/opportunity and created a lasting best-fit solution that aligned with our strategy.
 - Instead of simply patching or extending an existing solution that was not fit for purpose anymore, my contribution opened up a whole new area of strategic possibility.
+- I participate in our code review and interview processes, and provide feedback as to how they can be improved regularly.

 </details>

 ## 🏆 Customer Success

 - I have a deep understanding of our products and product strategy.
+- I understand what technical challenges are most impacting our customers at present, and how my own plans and the Octopus technical strategy seek to solve them.
-- I am able to anticipate and quickly adapt systems and practices to changes in load, usage, and customer requirements.
+- I am able to anticipate and adapt systems and practices to changes in load, usage, and customer requirements.
-- I work closely with product and sales teams to ensure continued product/market fit.
+- I work closely with our product team to ensure continued product/market fit.
 - I find the balance between doing it right and getting it done.
 - I am responsive to changes in product priorities, keeping multiple teams focused on important, high-value efforts.
-- I inform product strategy by helping senior leadership understand the organisation's engineering capabilities.
+- I inform product strategy by helping senior leadership understand the organisation's engineering capabilities and technical strategy.

 <details>
 <summary>Examples</summary>